farmersrice/saltzero/README.md

 SaltZero
 =======

-Machine learning bot for ultimate tic-tac-toe based on DeepMind's AlphaGo Zero paper.
+Machine learning bot for ultimate tic-tac-toe based on DeepMind's AlphaGo Zero / AlphaZero papers.
 No human knowledge provided.

 Ultimate tic-tac-toe is a game involving a 3 by 3 grid, each cell of which is itself a regular tic-tac-toe game, for a total board size of 9 by 9.
 Read the [Wikipedia page](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe) for a concise summary of the rules of the game.

 For the general idea of the mechanism behind the bot, read the original paper, [Mastering the Game of Go without Human Knowledge](https://discovery.ucl.ac.uk/id/eprint/10045895/1/agz_unformatted_nature.pdf).
+Please note that some additional ideas are also taken from the AlphaZero paper, [Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/pdf/1712.01815.pdf).

 The goal is to produce a strong bot with easily understandable code – balancing speed with readability.
 There are a variety of other implementations of the AlphaGo Zero / AlphaZero idea online for a wide range of games.
 Other implementations usually fall into two categories: targeting either education and readability or pure speed.
 In the first case, implementations are often written in pure Python, and as a result are incredibly slow and unusable.
 In the second case, implementations are extremely large and convoluted and are difficult to understand.
 This implementation aims to strike a balance, although it focuses more on the readability side than the optimization side.